jonascarpay/apecs/examples/Shmup.md

 instance Component Velocity where type Storage Velocity = Map Velocity
 ```

-The following two components are unit types, i.e. they only have a
+The following two Components are unit types, i.e. they only have a
 single inhabitant.
 Unit types are common in apecs, as they can be used
-to tag an entity.
+to tag an Entity.

 ``` haskell
 data Target = Target deriving Show